Scottish crest badge: Clan chiefs

-A clan chief is the head of his or her clan/family, and is the representer of the family's founder.
+A clan chief is the head of their clan/family, and is the representer of the family's founder.
 A clan chief must be recognised as such by the Lord Lyon King of Arms, and must possess the undifferenced arms of their name.

 Clan chiefs may wear their crest simpliciter, that is without being encircled by the motto and without any feathers.
 It is more common, however, for a clan chiefs to wear their own personal crest within a plain circlet inscribed with their motto or slogan (pictured left).
 The chief's crest badge does not contain the strap and buckle that other clan members are permitted to wear.
 Clan chiefs are also entitled to wear three eagle feathers behind the circlet of their crest badge.
 On certain occasions, such as clan gatherings, it may be appropriate to use real eagle feathers.
 Clan chiefs that are members of the British Peerage or a feudal baron are entitled to wear the appropriate coronet or baronial chapeau above the circlet on their crest badge, though this is a matter of personal preference.